Malleshwaram gets a street art makeover

 Pourakarmika; Picture credit: Divya

-Within her stride, by Anpu Varkey, the mural painted on one of the walls of the Seva Sadan in Malleshwaram is simply awesome.
-This represents women walking to do her daily chores.
+Within her stride, by Anpu Varkey, is a fantastic mural painted on one of the walls of the Seva Sadan in Malleshwaram.
+It depicts a woman walking to do her daily chores.

 7. Within Her stride